 Radiator Covers Buying & Fitting Guide

-Read on to find out more about radiator covers with Plumbworld and the key considerations…
+Read on to find out more about radiator covers and the key considerations…

 What are radiator covers?

-For your radiator to stay efficient, enough space between the radiator and cover needs to exist.
+For your radiator to be efficient with a cover you should ensure there is enough space between the radiator and the cover.
 The radiator cover should, if possible, be wider than the radiator by at least:

 - 5cm in width